 The PUD takes pride in serving you with continuous, reliable electric service.
 However, occasionally, your power may be interrupted by a blown fuse, a bad storm, or a failure in the line equipment serving your home.
-Links to information about portable generators and power outage kits are to your left.
+Links to information about portable generators and emergency preparedness kits are to your left.

-During major storms, we will post outage and repair information in our Newsroom area.
-It will also be linked off the home page for easy access.
+During major storms, outage and repair information is posted in our Newsroom area, which will be linked off the home page for easy access.
+You can also visit our Facebook and Twitter sites for major outage updates.

 |Customers who are dependent on power for life-support equipment should have a backup plan for power outages